Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Introduction

-Consider a total of $N$ firms selling an identical product in an oligopolistic market, in which the true underlying demand curve and the presence of demand shocks are unknown.
-Over a time horizon of $T$ periods, firms make pricing decisions in each period $t=1,\cdots,T$.
-Firm~$i$'s decision at period $t$ is denoted by $p_t^i$, and the demand for firm~$i$'s product in period~$t$ is denoted by $D^i_t(\mathbf{p}_t)=\lambda^i(\mathbf{p}_t)+\varepsilon_t^i$, where $\mathbf{p}_t\equiv [p_t^1,\cdots,p_t^N]$ represents the pricing decisions of all firms.
-The price set by a firm is the only information that its competitors can observe.
-Hence, firms are unable to estimate the demand of competitors.
+Consider a total of $F$ firms in an oligopolistic market, in which the true underlying demand curve and the presence of demand shocks are unknown.
+In this study, we consider the underlying demand curve for each firm as being stationary over a time horizon of $T$ periods.
+The firms make pricing decisions in each period $t=1,\cdots,T$.
+Firm~$i$'s decision at period $t$ is denoted by $p_t^i$, and the demand for firm~$i$'s product in period~$t$ is denoted by $D^i_t(\mathbf{p}_t)=\lambda^i(\mathbf{p}_t)+\varepsilon_t^i$, where $\mathbf{p}_t\equiv [p_t^1,\cdots,p_t^F]$ represents the pricing decisions of all firms.
 Without loss of generality, we assume that the mean value of $D_t^i$ is given by the average rate $\lambda^i$, conditional on the price vector of all companies, while $\varepsilon^i_t$ measures the demand shock in period $t$.
 Note that $\lambda^i(\mathbf{p})$ reflects the fact that firm $i$ acknowledges that the price decisions made by other firms will influence the demand for the product of firm $i$.
-By focusing on competition among the $N$ firms, we do not consider capacity limitation, production cost or marginal cost.
-Each firm is assumed to be selfish and reacts immediately to price changes made by competitors.
-The goal of each firm is to sequentially set a price to maximize revenue under demand uncertainty and competition.
+By focusing on competition among the $F$ firms, we do not consider capacity limitation, production cost or marginal cost.
+We consider that the competition between firms as a noncooperative game, where firms are unable to collude.
+The goal of each firm is to sequentially set a price to maximize its own revenue under demand uncertainty and competition, and the pricing decisions can achieve a Nash equilibrium.
+Note that the price set by a firm is the only information that its competitors can observe.
+Because the sales quantity is usually private, firms are unable to estimate the demands of the competitors in our setting.
+To achieve the equilibrium pricing, firms can only submit the estimated demand function to an online platform/marketplace where this information can further be used to produce and publish the equilibrium prices.